-Α. Students are expected to attend all scheduled classes. seminars. examinations, competency performance examinations (CPEs), and clinical assignments as well as participate in on-line instruction.
+A. Students are expected to attend all scheduled classes, seminars, examinations, competency performance examinations (CPEs), and clinical assignments as well as participate in on-line instruction.
 In case of illness or emergency, the student must notify the instructor/preceptor by telephone or e-mail prior to the scheduled class/experience or as soon thereafter as possible.

-Students are expected to be on time for class and required to be on time for clinical assignments.
+Students are expected to be on time for class and for clinical assignments.

 - B. Students who are habitually late or absent to class will be counseled by the faculty on an individualized basis.
 See course syllabi for policies regarding class participation.
 Students who are repeatedly late to clinical may be removed from the clinical site on that day or permanently and may fail the clinical course.
-Students must work at assigned clinical sessions until the end of that session and, if possible, their post conference is complete. - C. All requests for non-emergency clinical schedule changes must be approved in advance by the Service Director, or designee, or preceptor at the clinical site.
-The Course Coordinator or Program Faculty Liaison to the site also must be notified.
+Students must work at assigned clinical sessions until the end of that session and, if possible, their post conference is complete. - C. All requests for non-emergency clinical schedule changes must be approved in advance by the Service Director or designee, or preceptor at the clinical site.
+The Course Coordinator or Program Faculty Liaison to the site must also be notified.
 Approval of clinical time requests is subject to availability of clinical experience.
 Students must make up missed clinical time. - D. As a courtesy to classmates and faculty, and because of issues of health and safety, please do not bring infants/children to class or exams.
 Nursing mothers may pump or have the baby brought to them during class breaks.
-Space is available between 9am and 4:30pm for use by lactating moms who desire additional privacy.
-Students can discuss where to pump with the midwifery faculty or contact the Dean's office to utilize space in the Dean's suite..
+Space is available between 9 am and 4:30 pm for use by lactating moms who desire additional privacy.
+Students can discuss where to pump with the Midwifery faculty.